CommandMC/HeroicWiki/Home.md

 Legendary recently added support for these with the `activate` command, so expect support for this in a future release.

 ### Can Heroic use EOS?
 Yes!
+As of 18/07/2022 ([2.4.0 - beta 2](https://github.com/Heroic-Games-Launcher/HeroicGamesLauncher/releases/tag/v2.4.0-beta.2)), Heroic has made it easy to enable support, as long as DXVK is updated to its latest version, and will apply for that Wine prefix.
+It can be downloaded via the Heroic Settings and can be found on the Game Page, then in the "Tools" menu.
+You may also need to install `corefonts` from winetricks.

-Well, _kind of_.
-Legendary recently added support for it via it's 20.24 version ([see here](https://github.com/derrod/legendary/releases/tag/0.20.24)), but only for Windows.
+Legendary had already added support for it via it's 20.24 version on 09/01/2022 ([see here](https://github.com/derrod/legendary/releases/tag/0.20.24)), but it was only for Windows.